IanHo2019/ECON-770-Exam-1-Fall-2021/README.md

 The file 'dane_housing_start.csv' contains the number of new private houses started per year in Dane County at Madison, WI.

+## 2020 Fall Exam 2

+### covid.csv
+The file 'covid.csv' contains data on covid tests in Wisconsin by county.
+Each observation in the data is a county-day.
+The data cover March 15, 2020 to November 16, 2020.
+The *POS_NEW* variable contains the day's new cases.

+### q2a.csv
+The file 'q2a.csv' contains data on the cumulative number of COVID cases in each county in Wisconsin.
+This file is created from 'covid.csv'.

 ## 2021 Fall Exam 1

 ### 2021-02.csv